rusandris/StateTransitionNetworks.jl/stn_paper/README.md

 * Run from `VSCode`: select environment and run

-To generate the results run the following source codes:
+Note:  The scripts

 * `logistic_map_main.jl`
+* `logistic_map_sm.jl`
 * `henon_map_main.jl`

-Note: To reproduce the exact figures,  one should use the parameters values in the comments (there are some values that are commented out after certain parameters).
-The ones that are currently set are chosen to produce results quickly and of course may lead to less accurate calculation. .
+* `henon_map_sm.jl`

-Note:  The scripts save the values continuously in `data/` and log status in the stdout/logfiles.
-If you run the same script multiple times, they all save data in the same files (duplicates can occur, and this can cause errors in plotting).
+save the values continuously in `data/` and log status in the stdout/logfiles.
+If you run the same source code multiple times in a row, results get appended in the same file, leading to errors.

-#### PLOT

-To get the main figure, run `code/plotters/plot_maps_main.jl`.
-For example `include("code/plotters/plot_maps_main.jl")`

-To get the supplementary figure, run `code/plotters/plot_maps_sm.jl`.
-For example `include("code/plotters/plot_maps_sm.jl")`

-See the output in `figs/` (png).

-It is advised to do this in a separate Julia session, if you intend to run the plotter from the `REPL`.